lecourtoisn/SpringOpenshift/README.md

-# Spring boot and Netflix stack on OpenShift
+# Spring Boot and Netflix stack on OpenShift

-## Running a Springboot application on Openshift
+## Running a Spring Boot application on Openshift
 ### Tomcat exclusion
-Openshift provides a Wildfly base image for running java web applications which enters into conflict with tomcat which is embedded in Spring boot.
+Openshift provides a Wildfly base image for running java web applications which enters into conflict with tomcat which is embedded in Spring Boot.
 So the following exclusion have to be set in the `pom.xml`:
 ```
 <dependency>
     <groupId>org.springframework.boot</groupId>